Cultural Diversity under Attack

 Cultural Diplomacy, Protecting Cultural Rights in Protracted Crisis, Culture and Arts for Dialogue, Conflict Resolution and Stabilization, Culture for Recovery, Rehabilitation and Resilience, Working with Law Enforcement to Protect Cultural Property

-You can find the Programme here.
+You can find the Proceedings here below and the Programme here.